 What is the best meditation tool you have ever used? (leave a comment).

 Is it a beautiful Buddha statue?
 An app?
-A mala?
-Maybe it’s an extremely comfortable meditation chair
+A gong?
+Maybe it’s an extremely comfortable meditation chair.

 My personal favorite meditation tool has to be my mala.